conneroisu/sugar-rush/README.md

 </ol>
 </details>

+## Visual Introduction

+TODO: Put gif/video here.

+TODO: add a See more examples link

 ## Introduction

 The goals of this plugin are to provide full control over the file system within your vault using a note as an interaction surface.